|Traditional delish food|

-As a matter of fact, bring many copies of both passport photos and passport itself, as you may need it for your landlord, and to get a sim card for your "unblocked" phone.
-Sometimes landlords are required by the government to show passport pictures of their tenants as we were informed by our landlords.
+As a matter of fact, bring many copies of both passport photos and passport itself, because you may need it for your landlord, and to get a sim card for your "unblocked" phone.

 Green Hotel is a beautiful and soft landing for the first couple of nights.
 A bit pricey, but worth the night.
 They also serve fine food.
 Make sure to take the tour of the main building as it has rooms with antiques worth watching and can transport you to another time.
 The gardens are also very beautiful.

 Anokhi Garden Bed and Breakfast - They have a few rooms and a beautiful studio, again.
-They serve brunch and so you are guaranteed to run into shala mates.
+They serve brunch and so you are guaranteed to run into yogis.
 Do make sure to reserve very early as this house seems to fill up faster than you could ever imagine.

 Hotel Metropole.
-I Have not seen it yet, but I have heard good things about their food, and from locals, not foreigners, which is probably a good indication.
-Aparently it is a bit high-end, mostly for business people, so it might be a bit more pricey.
+I Have not seen it yet, but I have heard good things about their food, and I heard that from locals, not foreigners, which is probably a good indication.
+Apparently it is a bit high-end, mostly for business people, so it might be a bit more pricey.
 It is a Rickshaw drive from the shala.

 Urban Oasis Hotel.
 In Gokulam.
 See here for pictures and prices.